Human Resources

 Resume 'padding'

-May 31 2002 - A survey by the The New York Times Job Market research team indicates that 89% of job seekers and 49% of hiring managers in the New York metropolitan area believe that a significant number of candidates pad their resumes.
+Almost a decade ago an intriguing survey conducted by the The New York Times Job Market research team indicated that 89% of job seekers and 49% of hiring managers in the New York metropolitan area believe that a significant number of candidates pad their resumes.

 The researchers define resume padding as falsifying information on a resume to make a candidate look stronger.
 The hiring managers who believe that a significant number of resumes are padded consider that (on average) 52% of the resumes they receive are padded.
 But just 13% of job seekers surveyed admitted to ever having padded their resumes.